 STOPAIDS supports the reform of legislation that hinders our HIV response and fuels inequalities.
 This includes supporting the decriminalisation of the transmission of HIV, LGBT+ identities and sex work.
 In 2019 STOPAIDS published its Position Paper on supporting the full decriminalisation of sex work and looks forward to continue to support the sex workers’ movement that lead this work.

 Despite key populations and their partners accounting for more than half of all the new HIV transmissions globally, research from Aidsfonds highlights that only 2% of money for HIV programmes targets these communities.
-Through our advocacy workstream on access to and funding for HIV services, STOPAIDS is committed to supporting resource mobilisation for the Robert Carr Fund and ensuring greater funding for community-led HIV programmes.
+Through our advocacy workstream on access to and funding for HIV services, STOPAIDS conducts resource mobilisation advocacy for the Robert Carr Fund, ensuring greater funding for community-led HIV programmes.

 The Global Fund

-Through our work with the Global Fund, there is an unwavering focus on achieving health equity, solidarity and meeting the needs of key, vulnerable and poorest populations wherever they are.
+STOPAIDS convenes UK Civil Society Organisations advocating for successful replenishments of The Global Fund to Fight AIDS, TB and Malaria.
+The Global Fund partnership has an unwavering focus on achieving health equity, solidarity and meeting the needs of key, vulnerable and poorest populations wherever they are.

 The Global Fund prioritises and strengthens its work on human rights and gender, helping to dismantle structural barriers and protect human rights by using its political voice, funding and championing community and civil society led initiatives that monitor and advocate for human rights, and by recognising the shifting landscapes that threaten human rights, such as digital health transformation and narrowing civic space.